Sue1347/SMSUT-MedicalImgSegmentation/README.md

 # SMSUT
-the code for SMUST, a semi-supervised medical image segmentation with unified translation assisting.
+the code for SMUST, Semi-supervised Multi-modal Medical Image Segmentation with Unified Translation.